arwystli/imagepicker/readme.txt

 	1. Installation
 Upload whole imagepicker directory into sites/all/modules Login to Drupal site with a user which has an administrative rights and go to Administer > Site building > Modules.
-Scroll down to Other modules section, you should now see Imagepicker module listed there.
+Scroll down to Media modules section, you should now see Imagepicker module listed there.
 Tick it and press the button to save configuration.
 Imagepicker module will create it's directory structure in your files directory (configurable via Administer > Site configuration > File